How to prepare your vehicle for an MOT?

 - Registration, which must be perfectly visible and legible, in good condition and above all in conformity with the latest regulations.

 What can you do before an MOT?

-To prepare yourself as well as possible before the MOT test, you can carry out a few small checks yourself to feel more confident before the vehicle is examined.
-Of course, for the more complex elements, we advise you to go to a local Point S for advice.
+To prepare as well as possible before the MOT test, you can carry out a few small checks yourself to feel more confident before the vehicle is examined.
+For more complex elements, we advise you to go to a local Point S for advice.

 First, the identification of the vehicle.
 The first thing you can do is to check your number plate.
 It must not be cracked, bent, or broken and the lettering must be in accordance with the information given on the registration card.
 It is obvious, but the type of fuel must also match the one on the registration document.

 Next, check all the fluids in your vehicle.
 Indeed, before the visit, make sure you fill up with brake fluid, coolant, and with windscreen washer fluid.
 After that, use your information in the passenger compartment to check whether any tanks are leaking or have other problems.

 Checking the visibility is also easy to do!
 Make sure that there are no impacts larger than a £2 coin on the front or rear windscreen.
 Also, check that your mirrors and windscreen wipers are perfectly fixed and functional.
 To complete the visibility check, you can easily take care of your lighting.
 Check all your bulbs, whether they are for the lights, indicators, headlights, or any other bulbs in the passenger compartment.
 Most are easy to change.

 Another easy part to check is your tyres and wheels in general.
 There are indicators on your tyres to give you an idea of how worn they are.
 The primary grooves of the tread pattern on all tyres must be at least 1.6mm deep within the central three-quarters of the breadth of tread and around the entire outer circumference of the tyre.
 As for the rims, make sure that no serious deformation is visible.